Sakyce/TeacherAPI/README.md

 ```

 If you want to already start with something, you can fork this [Example Teacher](https://github.com/Sakyce/TeacherExample) and create your own Teacher from it.
 (Very recommended!)

+## Good practices
+* Include options to disable your teacher as main, and disable your teacher as assistant, as well as tweaking weights.
+* Only make your teacher an assistant if you have tested it and made sure it's at least compatible with most teachers provided by the mod.
+* Separate your teacher dll from other features in your mod to be friendly with modpacks.

+## Contributing
+Send help... please.

 ## Reporting issues